rOpenGov/Finland-Subscription-Costs/analysis.md

+Finland is possibly the only country that has systematically collected and released open data on subscription prices that research libraries pay to academic publishers.
+In addition, [full text agreements](https://www.kansalliskirjasto.fi/extra/finelib_julkinen/) with many publishers have been made available.

+The data is available for all major research institutions in Finland ([2010–2017](http://urn.fi/urn:nbn:fi:csc-kata20160609091336769027)), and it is being collected and maintained by [avointiede.fi](https://avointiede.fi/fi/avoimet-julkaisut/kustantajahintatietoja).
+The data was initially provided by Finnish Ministry of Education and Culture, and its Open Science and Research Initiative funded 2014–2017, after a successful [Freedom of Information request] by the Finnish Open Science community, as summarized [elsewhere](https://www.mostlyphysics.net/blog/2016/6/13/finland-takes-leading-role-in-the-openness-of-academic-journal-pricing).

 This is an updated version of the analysis posted in the [rOpenGov blog](http://ropengov.github.io/r/2016/06/10/FOI/).
 For the analysis source code, see [main.R](main.R) in this repository.

-The data ([Publisher Costs in Finland 2010–2017](http://urn.fi/urn:nbn:fi:csc-kata20160609091336769027)) is being collected and maintained by [avointiede.fi](https://avointiede.fi/fi/avoimet-julkaisut/kustantajahintatietoja), and was initially provided by Finnish Ministry of Education and Culture, and its Open Science and Research Initiative funded 2014–2017.

 I have abbreviated some terms as detailed in the source code.
 Pull requests for additional analyses are welcome and will be acknowledged appropriately.